patcat/VRTwitterWorld/README.md

-VR Weather Particles
+VR Twitter World
 ========

-A relatively simple (yet still quite pretty) demo of glowing particles floating around your head.
-These particles move and change colour in response to the weather in various locations around the globe.
+A demo using Three.js to create a visualisation of real time tweets as particles.

-If you make something super wonderous and potentially more dizzying from this basic code, please do let me know!
-I'm on Twitter at @thatpatrickguy, or you can find me at http://www.patrickcatanzariti.com.
+If you make a really nice visualisation from this basic code, please do let me know!
+I'm on Twitter at @thatpatrickguy, or you can find me at http://www.patrickcatanzariti.com or http://www.patcat.com.

-Hooray for tech funtimes!
+I love 3D visualisations...

 PatCat